Ellen Hart: Life and career

 The author says of her work, "I don't write about the Mean Streets.
 I don't live there ....
 I don't do lots of blood and gore.
 I don't do sex scenes in any great detail.
 I'd never kill a dog or a cat.
 I guess you could call my style, maximal suspense and minimal gore."
 Hart is openly lesbian.
 Her Jane Lawless series features a lesbian restaurateur and her smart mouth best friend, Cordelia Thorn.
 The Jane Lawless series began in 1989 and is an early post-Stonewall example of the mystery genre in lesbian literature.
 Hart's novels deal with LGBT issues and five of the Lawless series have won Lambda Literary Awards.

 Dubbed the "lesbian answer to Agatha Christie, " for her Jane Lawless series, Hart also pens the culinary Sophie Greenway mystery series.
 She frequently tours and lectures on the craft of mystery writing.
 She has contributed to numerous crime writer anthologies including Resort to Murder: Thirteen More Tales of Mystery by Minnesota's Premier Writers.

-In 2005, Hart was inducted into the Saints and Sinners Hall of Fame, joining literary greats such as Dorothy Allison, Felice Picano, Katherine V. Forrest, and others.
+In 2005, Hart was awarded one of the earliest Alice B Readers Awards honoring writers whose careers are distinguished by consistently well-written work featuring lesbians and feminist storylines.
+The same year, she was also inducted into the Saints and Sinners Hall of Fame, joining literary greats such as Dorothy Allison, Felice Picano, Katherine V. Forrest, and many others.

 At the 2007 annual meeting of the Golden Crown Literary Society, Hart was the keynote speaker.
 Nominated twenty-three times for the Lambda Literary Award, Hart has won six.
+She has also been nominated for the Minnesota Book Awards four times (in 1995, 1996, 2006, and 2016) and won all four.

-In 2010, Hart won the Trailblazer Award from the Golden Crown Literary Society which honours the contributions of lesbian writers.
+In 2010, Hart won the Trailblazer Award from the Golden Crown Literary Society which honors the contributions of lesbian writers.
 Previous winners include Ann Bannon, Jane Rule, and Lee Lynch.
 In 2017, she became the first openly LGBT writer to be named a Grand Master by the Mystery Writers of America.

 She is a founding member of The Minnesota Crime Wave along with Twin Cities crime-fiction writers Carl Brookins and William Kent Krueger.
 The Minnesota Crime Wave's TV show about mysteries and writing airs on CTV-15 in the Twin Cities or episodes can be seen at MinnesotaCrimeWave.org.

 Hart has taught introductory classes for mystery writers at The Loft Literary Center in Minneapolis for many years.
-She and Kathy, her partner of over thirty years, lived in Minneapolis until 2012 when they downsized and now live in Eden Prairie, Minnesota.
+She and Kathy, her partner of over forty years, lived in Minneapolis until 2012 when they downsized and now live in Eden Prairie, Minnesota.